 There are four types of sciatica and each of the types requires a different kind of treatment.

 When the sciatic nerve is irritated by compression, it will lead to sciatica that causes severe pain.
-The pain ranges from mild to severe depends on the level of compression.
-Usually, compressed nerve in the lower spine causes sciatic pain.
+The pain ranges from mild to severe depending on the level of compression.
+Usually, a compressed nerve in the lower spine causes sciatic pain.